Dove

 I wanted to protect my family from the memory.
 So, I grabbed a bottle of glass cleaner and spritzed the image.
 Although, I wiped it down with a clean cloth, I haven’t been able to get that dove’s imprint out of my head.

-3 Comments on “Dove”
+3 thoughts on “Dove

 1. Interesting, I wonder why it made such am impact on you.
 I once saw a bird print on a window and, as insensitive as it was, I laughed my brains out.
 I know…kinda mean but I didn’t see it happen, just the perfect print after wards.

-I think I reacted that way because I saw the bird crash, and then, I saw my child’s reaction to it.
+2. I think I reacted that way because I saw the bird crash, and then, I saw my child’s reaction to it.
 At another time in my life, I might have felt differently.
 Parenthood changed me.

 Leave a Reply